trickest/trickest-cli/README.md

-      --config string       YAML file for run configuration --file string         Workflow YAML file to execute --max                 Use maximum number of machines for workflow execution --name string         New workflow name (used when creating tool workflows or copying store workflows) --output string       A comma separated list of nodes which outputs should be downloaded when the execution is finished --output-all          Download all outputs when the execution is finished --output-dir string   Path to directory which should be used to store outputs
+      --config string       YAML file for run configuration --file string         Workflow YAML file to execute --max                 Use maximum number of machines for workflow execution --set-name string         New workflow name (used when creating tool workflows or copying store workflows) --output string       A comma separated list of nodes which outputs should be downloaded when the execution is finished --output-all          Download all outputs when the execution is finished --output-dir string   Path to directory which should be used to store outputs